Free Homey app for Bose SoundTouch

 Screenshots

-Pair your speakers, configure preset streams, and use the preset controls directly from Homey.
+Pair your speakers, configure fixed or random presets, and use the preset controls directly from Homey.

 SoundTouch Bridge pairing screen showing discovered Bose SoundTouch speakers